-Gelato is often described as an Italian ice cream.
-Yet, gelato often has a distinctly more intense flavor and a different texture than the ice cream you may be used to.
+Gelato is often described as Italian ice cream.
+It often has a more intense flavor and a different texture than the ice cream you may be used to.
 Gelato is soft and creamy because it has more sugar and less air which produces fewer ice crystals.

 Finding Guinness gelato is not easy, though it is a flavor that some gelato shops play around with from time to time.
 In most cases, you'll find it easier to make it yourself.
 The catch is that you need an ice cream or gelato maker.

-If you would like to try your hand at making your own Guinness gelato or ice cream, it's relatively easy.
+With that appliance, it's relatively easy to make your own Guinness gelato or ice cream.
 For a gelato, you will want to use an ice cream maker that also has a gelato setting because gelato is turned at a slower rate.
 Also, gelato recipes tend to skip the cream and focus on milk, so choose your base recipe accordingly.

 Whether you're making gelato or ice cream, getting the Guinness flavor into it is easy.
-For most standard ice cream recipes, you can simply add about 1 to 1 1/2 cups of stout.
-You might have to make a few adjustments depending on your recipe, but this is a good formula to begin with.
+For most standard ice cream recipes, you can simply add 1 to 1 1/2 cups of the stout.
+You might have to make a few adjustments depending on your recipe, but this formula should be a good start and the experiments are delicious.

 - Baileys makes a variety of flavored Irish creams that would be excellent in this recipe.
 The brand's chocolate cherry, pumpkin spice, and salted caramel liqueurs can give it a new spin.
 Some of these flavors don't stay around for long, though Baileys will often replace discontinued products with new flavors.